Advewave/advewave/README.md

 <p>You might know me from various discords!
 I usually work on the following stuff: </p>

 [Arsentic](https://github.com/Arsentic/) - is a Minecraft server network.
-I am a Manager there, but help out with JS coding, and hopefully Kotlin as well soon.
+I am a Co-Owner there, but help out with JS coding, and hopefully Kotlin as well soon.

 If you would like to support my work, I'd be more than grateful if you sponsor me on GitHub.